• Skip to primary navigation

 The Kranji War Memorial consists of three cemeteries that honour Commonwealth military personnel who died in the line of duty during the Second World War.
 These include men and women from the three branches of the military – Air Force, Army and Navy – and from as far afield as the UK, Australia, New Zealand, Canada, Sri Lanka, India, Malaya and the Netherlands.

-Large memorial services are held here each year when pandemic restrictions allow, including on Anzac Day (25 April) and on the Sunday closest to Remembrance Day (11 November).
+Large memorial services are held at this historical site each year, including on Anzac Day (25 April) and on the Sunday closest to Remembrance Day (11 November).
 On other days, guides are available to lead visitors through the cemeteries and explain details of their historical significance.

 #9 Sri Mariamman Temple – One of the oldest historical sites